-Do I know every inch of your Porsche?
-I do.
-So no matter what you have in mind in regard to modification or restoration...
-I can put the pieces of the performance and aesthetic puzzle together for you with consummate skill.
+Does GP know every inch of your Porsche?
+Yes.
+So no matter what you have in mind in regard to modification or restoration... he can put the pieces of the performance and aesthetic puzzle together for you with consummate skill.

-Provide me authority for your Porsche and you'll find true Porsche sports car performance returning to you.
-That's because: I know my stuff.
+Provide authority for your Porsche to GP AutoWerks and you'll find true Porsche sports car performance returning to you.
+That's because: GP knows his stuff.
 Street stuff.
 Racing stuff.
-Surly you'll agree that performance matters no matter how you drive your Porsche.

 VIDEO BY: PORSCHE®

 Video presentation courtesy of Porsche N.A.
 Permission on file.

 4551 SW 71 Ave.